-While the general filing rules apply to U.S. citizens and permanent residents, the IRS lists stricter requirements in Publication 519 that a nonresident alien must use to determine whether they have to file a tax return.
-For example, you have to file a tax return if you're involved in a U.S. business at all, even if the income is otherwise exempt or didn't come from the U.S. You also need to file if you'd owe taxes in the U.S. even if you don't earn an income in the country.
+The general filing rules apply to U.S. citizens and permanent residents.
+The IRS lists stricter requirements in Publication 519 for nonresident aliens.
+You must file a tax return if you're involved in a U.S. business at all, even if the income is otherwise exempt or didn't come from the U.S. You must also file if you'd owe taxes in the U.S. even if you don't earn any income in the country.

-There are some exceptions, such as those for students, educators and single or qualifying widow(er) taxpayers not exceeding the filing thresholds based on standard deduction amounts.
+There are some exceptions for students, educators and single or qualifying widow(er) taxpayers who don't exceed the filing thresholds based on the standard deduction amounts.

 Other Income Tax Filing Exceptions

-Along with the special rules for self-employment and Social Security income, the IRS mentions that you may be subject to filing a tax return if you receive certain types of wages or distributions.
-For example, if you work for a church where your employer doesn't pay Medicare tax or Social Security tax, then you need to file if you made at least $108.28 during the year.
+You may be subject to filing a tax return if you receive certain types of wages or distributions.
+You must file if you work for a church where your employer doesn't pay Medicare tax or Social Security tax and you made at least $108.28 during the year.

-If your employer didn't withhold the appropriate taxes on tips earned at your job, then you also need to file.
-The same applies if you had distributions from certain types of health and medical spending accounts as well as retirement accounts for which you might owe taxes.
+You must also file if your employer didn't withhold the appropriate taxes on tips earned at your job.
+The same applies if you had distributions from certain types of health and medical spending accounts, as well as retirement accounts for which you might owe taxes.